okviz/okviz.github.io/_docs/bullet-chart/licensing.md

 Bullet Chart is a free visual but [some features](options/premium/index.md) require a valid license to be used.
 We adhere to the ***ISV app licensing system*** provided by Microsoft to allow users to purchase and manage licenses easily.

-> **Power BI Embedded / Report Server**: Bullet Chart cannot be licensed on Power BI Embedded or Report Server using the system described on this page.
+> **Power BI Embedded / Report Server / [National Clouds](https://powerbi.microsoft.com/en-us/clouds/)**: Bullet Chart cannot be licensed on Power BI Embedded or Report Server using the system described on this page.
 If you are in one of these environments, please [contact us](mailto:support@okviz.com?title=Bullet+Chart+Unsupported+Env)

 ## Purchase Licenses